apache/nuttx/configs/samv71-xult/README.txt

 ILI9488 Configuration Options
 -----------------------------

-Currently only the RGB mode is supported.
+Currently only the parallel mode is supported.
 This means that the LCD can only be used in connected in the LCD (EXT4) connection.

   System Type -> SAMV7 Peripheral Support
     CONFIG_SAMV7_SMC=y                    : Needed by the ILI9466 driver controller